-This chapter explains, generally, the Ecuadorian approach to international arbitration considering the main aspects of domestic law.
-Specifically, the chapter focuses on major Ecuadorian developments regarding actions taken by the government to foster foreign direct investment (FDI), including arbitration matters.
-This chapter includes a section devoted to Ecuador's history in investor-state arbitration and the law requirements for the state to execute an arbitration agreement.
-This chapter also shows recent legislation changes seeking to eliminate recognition or exequatur proceedings for foreign arbitral awards, allowing direct enforcement.
-Finally, the chapter shows Ecuador's pro-arbitration developments regarding annulment arbitral awards due to recent decisions by the Constitutional Court limiting the threshold of the grounds for annulment.
+This article outlines the Ecuadorian approach to international arbitration, considering the main aspects of domestic law.
+Specifically, it focuses on major Ecuadorian developments regarding actions taken by the government to foster foreign direct investment (FDI), including arbitration matters.
+It includes a section devoted to Ecuador's history in investor-state arbitration and the legal requirements for the state to execute an arbitration agreement.
+This article also outlines recent legislative changes seeking to eliminate recognition or exequatur proceedings for foreign arbitral awards, allowing for direct enforcement.
+Finally, this article presents Ecuador's pro-arbitration developments regarding annulment arbitral awards owing to recent decisions by the Constitutional Court limiting the threshold of the grounds for annulment.